Craftsman style deck with warm wood tones and detailed railings

 Define the Zones

-Great decks have at least two distinct areas — dining and lounging, cooking and relaxing, socializing and retreat.
-Level changes, railing breaks, or planters can separate zones without walls.
+Excellent decks offer at least two separate zones for dining and lounging, cooking and relaxing, or socializing and retreating.
+Changes in elevation, rail breaks, and planters can create zones without the use of walls.

 03